mirumee/ariadne-website/website/blog/2023-08-22-ariadne-codegen-0-8.md

         self.content_type = content_type
 ```

-It's included in the generated client, and can be imported from it:
+It is part of the generated client, and can be imported from it:

 ```python
 from {target_package_name} import Upload